jack-norrie/jack-norrie.github.io/_posts/2025-05-05-Backpropagation:-A-Modern-Explanation.md

 $$\dot{v}=\frac{\partial v}{\partial w} \quad \forall v \in V,$$

-ue then specialised this to the desired case of $v$ being the output vertex.
+we then specialised this to the desired case of $v$ being the output vertex.

-However, our actual objective is to get the gradients of a specific vertex (output) with respect to arbitrary vertices (inputs).To this end we now define the "adjoint" vertex values:
+However, our actual objective is to get the gradients of a specific vertex (output) with respect to arbitrary vertices (inputs).
+To this end, we now define the "adjoint" vertex values:

 $$\bar{v}=\frac{\partial f}{\partial v} \quad \forall v \in V,$$